 Place sealing tapes (3-4 mm thick and least 10 mm wide) on purlins.
 Install panels across the purlins parallel to the eave.
-The distance between the purlins should not exceed 2 m.
-If the slope of the roof is over 15°, place additional barriers on the eaves to prevent panels from sliding.
+If the slope of the roof is over 15° , place additional barriers on the eaves to prevent panels from sliding.